slackapi/java-slack-sdk/docs/guides/bolt.md

 gradle run
 ```

-You will see the message saying "**⚡️ Your bolt app is running!**" in stdout.
+You will see the message saying "**⚡️ Bolt app is running!**" in stdout.

 If you get stuck this setup, go through the following checklist: